murggu/fab-demos/fab-demo-tutorial-rti/README.md

 ## Notes
 See notes below for additional info:

-- Deploy using service principal authentication using: `--capacity-name Trial-20240216T095351Z-aiYznZSl4kS24GSzM6Yejw --postfix 87 --spn_auth_enabled true --upn_objectid=<user-objectid>`
+- Use `--capacity-name Trial-20240216T095351Z-aiYznZSl4kS24GSzM6Yejw --postfix 87 --spn_auth_enabled true --upn_objectid=<user-objectid>` to deploy using SPN auth from local.
-- `upn_objectid` is used to grant user permission during service principal deployment
+- `upn_objectid` is used to grant user permission during service principal deployment.
+- After deployment finished, edit credentials of the semantic model to see data in the Power BI report.
+- This demo excluded the [Reflex item type](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/tutorial-7-set-alert) deployment.